License Candidate Programs

 Experience is the most diverse of the Three E's of architecture.
 Interns can gain experience from working in small architecture firms, large firms, engineers, contractors, and other professionals in firms across the country and around the world.
-The common denominator for most is the Intern Development Program (IDP), and many interns personalize their internship experience within the confines of the program to gain rich professional development opportunities during their early careers.
+Many interns personalize their internship experience within the confines of the program to gain rich professional development opportunities during their early careers.

-The IDP is a comprehensive training program created to ensure that interns in the architecture profession gain the knowledge and skills required for the independent practice of architecture upon completion of the program.
-A typical internship may last three to five years.
+In June 2016, the Intern Development Program (IDP) was updated to reflect six broad areas of current architectural practice—and renamed the Architectural Experience Program (AXP).
+This comprehensive training program created to ensure that license candidates in the architecture profession gain the knowledge and skills required for the independent practice of architecture upon completion of the program.
+The update, realighed 17 experience areas into six areas:

 One must complete the educational and training requirements to become a licensed architect.
 In most U.S. states, this training requirement is fulfilled by completing the IDP.
 The program is designed to take about three years and can begin prior to graduation when the appropriate requirements are fulfilled.